statsmodels/statsmodels/docs/source/faq.rst

 How does statsmodels handle missing data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Missing data can be handled via the ``missing`` keyword argument.
 Every model takes this keyword.
-You can find more information in the docstring of :class:`statsmodels.base.Model`.
+You can find more information in the docstring of :class:`statsmodels.base.Model <base.model.Model>`.

 .. `Model class <http://statsmodels.sourceforge.net/devel/dev/generated/statsmodels.base.model.Model.html#statsmodels.base.model.Model>`_.